 Elegant and Simple

 Hardwood floors look amazing almost anywhere and come in thousands of different finishes.
-Depending on the theme of your home or what sort of weather environment you are in you can have light or rich hard wood floors that will make your home warm and inviting.
+They definitely look beautiful and tend to go with just about any room in your home.
+Depending on the theme of your home or what sort of weather environment you are in, you can have light or rich hardwood floors that will make your home warm and inviting.

-Depending on the weather conditions and environment outside the home your floor may have the potential to warp and swell as the seasons go by.
-You may be able to find a finish that will prevent this but in moist climates in states like Vermont or Washington it can be unavoidable.
+Depending on the weather conditions and the environment outside the home, your floor may have the potential to warp and swell as the seasons go by.
+You may be able to find a finish that will prevent this, but in moist climates in states, like Vermont or Washington, it can be unavoidable.
 The same can be said of desert climates.
-While they may not warp they will become brittle and splintered if not taken care of properly.
-Again a finish may be the saving grace for your wood floors but is not always guaranteed.
+While they may not warp, they can become brittle and splintered if not taken care of properly.
+Again, a finish may be the saving grace for your wood floors, but is not always guaranteed.

 Wear and Tear

-As time goes on your floors may become stained, marred, and chipped if not given the best finish or cared for correctly.
-Be sure to polish your hard floors regularly and keep them clean.
-Otherwise they may become brittle and cracked with time.
+As time goes on your floors may become stained or chipped if not given the best finish or cared for correctly.
+Be sure to polish your hardwood floors regularly and keep them clean.
+Otherwise, they may become brittle and cracked with time.